kchen7/kevinchen/_posts/2017-8-11-Course-Projects-Archive.md

 </div>

 ## Other Projects - To Be Documented
-- CIS 350, BikeAround - a web and android app with a Mongo DB Database
+- CIS 350, BikeAround - a web and android app with a Mongo DB Database for biking around a city
 - CIS 541, Adaptive Cruise Control Simulator, Demonstrating RTOS
 - ESE 350, other miscellaneous embedded projects
-- CIS 121, Graph Algorithm Implementations